1788–89 United States presidential election: General election

+The outgoing Congress of the Confederation announced the procedure for the election on September 13, 1788, stipulating that all electors must be chosen on the first Wednesday in January (January 7, 1789), and that the electors must assemble to cast their votes for president and vice president on the first Wednesday in February (February 4).
+However, the states differed in their interpretations of this procedure and of the relevant portions of the new Constitution.
+New Hampshire and Massachusetts held a popular vote for their presidential electors alongside the elections for their representatives in the new Congress, on December 15 and December 18, respectively.
+In these two states, the legislatures ultimately chose the electors based on the voting results on the appointed day, January 7.
+In Delaware, Maryland, Pennsylvania, and Virginia, the electors were chosen directly by the popular vote on January 7.
+In Connecticut, Georgia, and South Carolina, the electors were appointed by the legislature alone on January 7, while in New Jersey the governor and council selected them on that day.
+The legislature in New York was unable to agree on a method for choosing the electors before January 7, and so the state could not appoint any electors.

 Voter turnout comprised a low single-digit percentage of the adult population.
 Though all states allowed some rudimentary form of popular vote, only six ratifying states allowed any form of popular vote specifically for presidential electors.
 In most states only white men, and in many only those who owned property, could vote.
-Free black men could vote in four Northern states, and women could vote in New Jersey until 1776.
+Free black men could vote in four Northern states, and women could vote in New Jersey until 1804.
 In some states, there was a nominal religious test for voting.
 For example, in Massachusetts and Connecticut, the Congregational Church was established, supported by taxes.
 Voting was hampered by poor communications and infrastructure and the labor demands imposed by farming.
 Two months passed after the election before the votes were counted and Washington was notified that he had been elected president.
 Washington spent eight days traveling from Virginia to New York for the inauguration.
 Congress took twenty-eight days to assemble.